Rail transport in Israel: Ottoman Empire

-Rail infrastructure in what is now Israel was first envisioned and realized during the Ottoman period. in 1839, Sir Moses Montefiore was an early proponent of trains in the land of Israel.
+Rail infrastructure in what is now Israel was first envisioned and realized during the Ottoman period.
+In 1839, Sir Moses Montefiore was an early proponent of trains in Palestine.
 However, the first railroad in Palestine was the Jaffa-Jerusalem railway, initiated by the Ottoman Jewish entrepreneur Joseph Navon Bey and built by the French at meter gauge.
 It opened on September 26, 1892 with a travel time of 3 hours and 30 minutes.

 The second line in what is now Israel was the Jezreel Valley railway from Haifa to Beit She’an, which had been built in 1904 as part of the Haifa-Daraa branch, a 1905-built feeder line of the Hejaz Railway which ran from Medina to Damascus.
 During the Ottoman era, the network grew: Nablus, Kalkiliya, and Beersheba all gained train stations.
 The First World War brought yet another rail line: the Ottomans, with German assistance, laid tracks from Beersheba to Kadesh Barnea on the Sinai Peninsula.
 (This line ran through trains from Afula through Tulkarm.)
 This resulted in the construction of the eastern and southern railways.